Stochastic Control Approach to Reputation Games: Appendix

 is uniformly bounded over all stationary policies under Assumption \ref{unifIdentifiability}.
+Note finally that since $\tilde{\sigma}^1$ is stationary, limit infimum in (\ref{bound''}) and limit supremum in (\ref{bound'}) are identical by an application of the dominated convergence theorem (since the actual limit exists as $N \to \infty$).
 Thus, one can select $\epsilon'$ and then $\epsilon$ arbitrarily small so that the result holds in the following fashion: First pick $\epsilon' > 0$, find a corresponding $\delta_{\epsilon'}$ with the understanding that for all $\delta_{\epsilon} \in [\delta_{\epsilon'},1)$, (\ref{bound'}) holds.
 Now select $\delta_{\epsilon} \geq \delta_{\epsilon'}$ to satisfy the second inequality, such a $\delta_{\epsilon}$ is guaranteed to exist since there are infinitely many such $\delta$ values up to $1$ that satisfies this inequality.
 Here the uniformity of the convergence in (\ref{unifS}) over all stationary policies is crucial.

 In the above analysis, $\tilde{\sigma}^1, \tilde{\sigma}^2$ are stationary and with this stationary strategy,